 It is also important to acknowledge that a nuclear Iran presents, long-term, the most dangerous threat to the entire region.
 That is why in Congress, I helped introduce and pass tougher Iran sanctions legislation.
 Now we must vigorously police and enforce the JCPOA to ensure Iran never acquires a nuclear weapon, not just for the next 15 years, but forever.

 I came to Congress as a life-long friend of Israel.
 I first visited Israel in 1983 and have returned more than 15 times, most recently last year.
 I know that there is no more important strategic partner for the United States in the Middle East than Israel.

-I used my perspective and experience in my first term in Congress to take key leadership roles on major initiatives designed to strengthen the US-Israel relationship, and to promote peace by preventing Iran from acquiring nuclear weapons.
+During my first term in Congress, I used my perspective and experience to take key leadership roles on major initiatives designed to strengthen the US-Israel relationship, and to promote peace by preventing Iran from acquiring nuclear weapons.
 In 2013, the House unanimously passed my bill, the Israel Qualitative Enhancement Act, which helps ensure Israel is equipped to defend herself against growing, diverse threats.
 And just this past December, the President signed into law the Hizballah International Financing Prevention Act, legislation I introduced in 2014 with my colleague Mark Meadows.